“Can you use DELETE with INNER JOIN in MySQL?”

 +----+----------+--------+

-Notice that all of the rows from the athletes1 table that had a value of East in the conference column of the athletes2 table have been deleted.
+Notice that all of the rows from the athletes1 table that had a corresponding value of East in the conference column of the athletes2 table have been successfully deleted.
+This confirms the functionality of combining DELETE and INNER JOIN for highly specific, relational-driven data removal.

 The following tutorials explain how to perform other common tasks in MySQL: